Singapore: Name and etymology

-Under Japanese occupation, Singapore was renamed Syonan-to (昭 南, Shōnan), meaning "Light of the South."
+Under Japanese occupation, Singapore was renamed Syonan-to (昭 南, Shōnan), meaning 'light of the south'.
 Singapore is sometimes referred to by the nickname the "Garden City", in reference to its parks and tree-lined streets.
 Another informal name, the "Little Red Dot", was adopted after an article in the Asian Wall Street Journal of 4 August 1998 said that Indonesian President B. J. Habibie referred to Singapore as a red dot on a map.

 History

 Ancient Singapore

 In 1299, according to the Malay Annals, the Kingdom of Singapura was founded on the island by Sang Nila Utama.
 Although the historicity of the accounts as given in the Malay Annals is the subject of academic debates, it is nevertheless known from various documents that Singapore in the 14th century, then known as Temasek, was a trading port under the influence of both the Majapahit Empire and the Siamese kingdoms, and was a part of the Indosphere.
 These Indianised kingdoms were characterised by surprising resilience, political integrity and administrative stability.
 Historical sources also indicate that around the end of the 14th century, its ruler Parameswara was attacked by either the Majapahit or the Siamese, forcing him to move to Malacca where he founded the Sultanate of Malacca.
-Archaeological evidence suggests that the main settlement on Fort Canning was abandoned around this time, although a small trading settlement continued in Singapore for some time afterwards.
+Archaeological evidence suggests that the main settlement on Fort Canning Hill was abandoned around this time, although a small trading settlement continued in Singapore for some time afterwards.
 In 1613, Portuguese raiders burned down the settlement, and the island faded into obscurity for the next two centuries.
 By then, Singapore was nominally part of the Johor Sultanate.
-The wider maritime region and much trade was under Dutch control for the following period after the Dutch conquest of Malacca.
+The wider maritime region and much trade was under Dutch control for the following period after the 1641 Dutch conquest of Malacca.